 In 1900 John Baptist de La Salle was declared a Saint.
 In 1950 he was made Patron Saint of all those who work in the field of education.
 John Baptist de La Salle inspired others how to teach and care for young people, how to meet failure and frailty with compassion, how to affirm, strengthen and heal.
 Today, there are De La Salle schools in 79 different countries around the globe serving over 1 million students.

 The Brothers of the Christian Schools is a Roman Catholic congregation of lay religious men.
 It is the largest such group in the world today.
 Begun in 1680 by St. John Baptist de La Salle to serve the needs of the children of the poor and marginalized of France, the Brothers grew in numbers and now, aided by thousands of Lasallian Partners, carry the vision of their Founder to hundreds of education-related works in 79 countries throughout the world.
 This world-wide community of Brothers, numbering about 4,000 today, is headquartered in Rome, Italy.
 The Lasallian Region of North America (RELAN) is home to more than 950 Brothers who serve in four Districts: the Midwest, San Francisco-New Orleans, District of Eastern North America, and Francophone Canada.

 The Brothers of the Christian Schools, by their own choice and vocation, are lay religious (not ordained priests).
 They vow to associate for the education of the poor through a consecrated life of poverty, chastity and obedience.

-The Brothers approach their educational work as more than a job or a profession; it is the essence of their calling to, as St. John Baptist de La Salle instructed, “touch the hearts” of the young entrusted to their care and to “inspire them with the Christian spirit.”
+The Brothers approach their educational work as a vocation; it is the essence of their calling to, as St. John Baptist de La Salle instructed, “touch the hearts” of the young entrusted to their care and to “inspire them with the Christian spirit.”